stephenhu/stratd/docs/design.md

 * fortifications
 * traps

+battle preparation will be a very important aspect of the game, careful consideration may decide the outcome of the game, a more superior force may be destroyed by a lesser force, a force with more people may also be destroyed by a smaller force, these are all posibilities so planning is critical

 ### battles

 users will play the overall commander and will have full omniscient view and control over